jamwaffles/jamwaffles.github.io/content/tmi-ethercrab-distributed-clocks.md

 - You can debug this in your setup by logging `this_cycle_delay`.
 It should be nice and low.
 If it isn't, sort your OS/NIC/etc settings out
   - TODO: Grab a Gnuplot example of good jitter

+# Performance

+- Jitter wise, `thread::sleep` and `smol::Timer::at` are identical.
+Very low jitter numbers in my testing with a pair of LAN9252s TODO: Insert pic
+- Tokio is atrocious TODO insert pic/numbers